For many, Thanksgiving dinner is the largest and most complicated meal produced all year.

 Lastly, ask for and accept help where and when needed.
 If someone offers to bring something, open the wine, carve the turkey (although this is highly personal) take him or her up on the offer!
 The holidays are fast approaching and should be an exciting and enjoyable time for everyone, including the cook.

-If you end up feeling aches and pains from the meal prep in the days following Thanksgiving, make sure to contact your nearest Athletico location to schedule a complimentary injury screening.
+If you end up feeling aches and pains from the meal prep in the days following Thanksgiving, make sure to contact your nearest Athletico location to schedule a free assessment.

 The Athletico blog is an educational resource written by Athletico employees.
 Athletico bloggers are licensed professionals who abide by the code of ethics outlined by their respective professional associations.
 The content published in blog posts represents the opinion of the individual author based on their expertise and experience.
 The content provided in this blog is for informational purposes only, does not constitute medical advice and should not be relied on for making personal health decisions.